goblinfactory/asp.net-upgrade-cheat-sheet/README.md

 very very quick and dirty highlights of some of the changes between asp.net versions from 1.1 to 3.1 for me when working with lots of different projects.

+#### How best to use the reference?

+It's a really big image, and pdf.
+Best is to download the drawio file, assuming you've installed the desktop version of draw.io.
+I have it installed on my mac (OSX) as well as windows.

 Files

 - pdf : [upgrading-asp.net-projects-from-1.1-to-3.1.pdf](upgrading-asp.net-projects-from-1.1-to-3.1.pdf)